What Is the Official Currency of Singapore? Free Guide

 The official currency of Singapore is the Singapore Dollar.
 The Singapore Dollar is represented by the currency code of SGD and uses the symbol S$.

-In the following sections of the article, we will discuss currency exchange, local payments, banking and financial services in Singapore, and answer common questions we receive from our members.
-This will be important to understand, especially if you are looking to open a personal bank account in Singapore.
+In the following sections of the article, we will discuss currency exchange, local payments, and Singapore banking services, and answer common questions we receive from our members.
+This will be important to understand, especially if you’re looking for individualized banking features with a Singapore personal bank account.

-Likewise, businesses considering local operations or opening a business bank account in Singapore will want to understand how their home currency compares to SGD.
-The same goes for anyone looking to open private bank accounts in Singapore.
+Likewise, businesses considering local operations or a Singapore business bank account will want to understand how their home currency compares to SGD.
+The same goes for anyone looking for tailored wealth management services through Singapore private banking.

-To get more insights on banking in Singapore as a foreign non-resident, access any of our free resources covering the requirements to open bank accounts in Singapore and much more.
-Of course, if you want to unlock instant access to the best banks in Singapore, you can use GlobalBanks IQ to get started immediately.
+To get more insights on banking in Singapore as a foreign non-resident, access any of our free resources covering the minimum deposit levels, Singapore banking requirements, and much more.
+Of course, if you want to unlock instant access to the top financial providers and the best banks in Singapore, you can use GlobalBanks IQ to get started immediately.

-But, before diving in, it’s important to note that even though Singapore is not a dollarized economy, banks in Singapore do offer multi-currency accounts.
-So, if you’re looking for an international account in Singapore with access to USD or other major currencies or are looking to send money to Singapore, opening an account here could be an option worth considering.
-That said, like banking elsewhere, it’s important to consider the risks of banking in Singapore before applying.
+But, before diving in, it’s important to note that even though Singapore is not a dollarized economy, commercial institutions and banks in Singapore do offer multi-currency accounts.
+So, if you’re looking for an international account in Singapore with access to USD or other major currencies or are looking to wire cash or send money to Singapore, opening an account here could be an option worth considering.
+That said, like banking elsewhere, it’s important to consider how the sector’s financial uncertainties and Singapore banking risks can impact your ability to bank here.

 Where Can You Exchange Money In Singapore?

 Where you can exchange money in Singapore depends on the amount you want to exchange, the fees you’re willing to pay, and where in the country you are located.
-That said, most people elect to either exchange money at currency exchanges, branches of major banks, the airport, or hotels.
+That said, most people elect to either exchange money at currency exchanges, the airport, hotels, and branches of major banks, including the largest banks in Singapore.

 Of course, exchange rates and fees will vary drastically between each of these options.
 So, it’s very important that you compare the exchange rates and fees that each of these options will charge you before choosing which method to use.